-1. Cozy Up With a Good Book
+1. Cozy Up With an Irresistible Book

 2. Have a Board Game Night

 Whether you're looking to host a family board game night or you simply want to play with some friends or your significant other, there are a plethora of board games for all ages and small to large groups.
 (You don't even have to wait until you're stuck inside to pull out some board games to play!)
-If you really want an in-depth breakdown of games by age and play style, you can read even more about individual board games here.
-You probably have games like Monopoly or Clue in your closet that you have played over and over again, but there are some wonderful new games that you should try.
+If you really want an in-depth breakdown of board games by age and play style, you can read more about individual board games here.
+You probably have games like Monopoly or Clue in your closet that you have played over and over again, but there are some wonderful new board games that you should try.
 It may take a little while to get everyone to understand all the new rules, but it's totally worth it!
 There are even a few board games for two players, so couples and friends can have a board game to enjoy even if they can't get an entire group together.

-3. Put Together a Puzzle
+3. Pull Out Your Puzzle Board and Put Together a Puzzle

 4. Assemble a Model Kit